 Higher education institutions (HEIs) in Georgia are required by the law to work in compliance with the internal and external quality assurance mechanisms.
 Nowadays, Georgia’s system of external quality assurance comprises of institutional Authorization and Programme Accreditation.
 The internal quality assurance system operates at both institutional and programme levels.
 It ensures continuous evaluation and development of the quality of teaching, learning and research, professional development of staff, and quality of student’s services, and resources (financial, informational, material, and technical bases).

 In the process of implementing the external mechanisms of quality assurance in HEIs, the Center takes into account the EU's Agenda of Higher Education Modernization and the recommendations of the Bologna process, including the requirements of the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG).
 The external quality assurance mechanisms, procedures and standards implemented in Georgia are in compliance with the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG 2015 ).

 Authorization of Higher Education Institutions and Educational Programme Accreditation

-Authorization of HEIs is an external mechanism of higher education quality assurance, which is carried out by the NCEQE.
-Authorization is an institutional evaluation, which determines compliance of an institution with the authorization standards.
-The evaluation process is carried out by expert panel and is based on the analysis of the information provided in the self-evaluation report (SER) of the institution and collected during the site-visit.
-Authorization is obligatory for all HEIs in order to be allowed to carry out educational activities and issue a diploma that is recognized by the state.
+Authorization of HEI is an external quality assurance mechanism of higher education, implemented by the National Center for Educational Quality Enhancement.
+Authorization is an institutional evaluation, which defines the compliance of an HEI with the Authorization Standards.
+The evaluation process is carried out by the group of the experts including an international expert as a chair, and the process itself is based on the analysis of the self-evaluation report (SER) and information received during the site-visit.
+Authorization is obligatory for all HEIs in order to be allowed to carry out educational activities and issue a diploma that is recognized by the State.